trew/RankTracker/README.md

+### NOTE: This tool does *not work* anymore.
+That logs no longer include the ranks/sigma/mu data.
+That was changed in [Rocket League v1.08](http://rocketleague.psyonix.com/patch-notes/).

 # RankTracker

 RankTracker is a tool for tracking your Rocket League rankings over time.
 It scans the Rocket League log files and saves the match results to CSV files.
 Rocket League creates a new log file everytime the game is started, and keeps a few as backups.